tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/数据库管理（DMC）/DMC 简介_intl_en.md

 ## Overview
-Database Management Console (DMC) is a one-stop Tencent Cloud data management tool.
-Services supported include database/table-level operations, instance session management, real-time monitoring, InnoDB lock wait, and SQL window.
+Database Management Console (DMC) is a one-stop Tencent Cloud database management tool.
+Services supported include database/table-level operations, real-time monitoring, instance session management, SQL window, and data management.

-Currently, DMC supports TencentDB for MySQL, TencentDB for MariaDB, and TencentDB for TDSQL-C (compatible with MySQL).
-In addition, it has a built-in phpMyAdmin (PMA) management tool to help you manage your databases quickly and efficiently.
+Currently, DMC supports TencentDB for MySQL, TencentDB for MariaDB, TencentDB for Redis, and TDSQL for MySQL.

-There are two DMC versions:
-- DMC (legacy): provides features such as database/table-level operations, instance session management, real-time monitoring, and InnoDB lock wait.
-- DMC (new): provides features such as database/table-level operations, instance monitoring, instance session management, and SQL window.

-## Feature Overview
+## Features
 - **Data management**
-It supports database operations such as database/table addition and deletion, structure modification, and table data maintenance.
+It supports database operations such as creating and deleting databases/tables, modifying table structures, and maintaining table data.

 - **Database instance session management**
 It displays multidimensional instance session information to help you easily view and perform relevant operations.